searxng/searxng/docs/admin/settings/settings.rst

 ``engines:``
   With ``use_default_settings: true``, each settings can be override in a similar way, the ``engines`` section is merged according to the engine ``name``.
-In this example, SearXNG will load all the default engines, will enable the ``bing`` engine and define a :ref:`token <private engines>` for the arch linux engine:
+In this example, Zhensa will load all the default engines, will enable the ``bing`` engine and define a :ref:`token <private engines>` for the arch linux engine: